2605govind/react-learning/months.md

 Junior Full Stack Developer

-Daily update of Govind Suthar for 21/11/2025
+Daily update of Govind Suthar for 1/12/2025

 Good Evening,

-Please find below the daily update for 21/11/2025.
+Please find below the daily update for 1/12/2025.

-1. Understand JavaScript Essentials: classes, this rules, destructuring, spread, modules, template strings.
+1. Reviewed key Next.js concepts such as SSR, SSG, routing, dynamic routes, route groups, and parallel routes.
-2. Understand React Fundamentals: JSX, components, lifecycle, props, events, conditional rendering, forms.
+2. Worked with layout structures, the App Router, navigation methods, and client-side directives like "use client".
-3. Understand Advanced React: portals, suspense, forwardRef, HOC.
+3. Practiced managing public assets, using the Image component.
-4. Testing job-app-sms Page in interviewFor platform
+4. Improved overall understanding of how Next.js renders pages for better performance and SEO.

 Please let me know if you require any further details or have any questions.